Why Mold Forms Behind Kitchen Cabinets (Hidden Causes Most Homeowners Miss)

 • Restricted airflow beneath cabinet bases

-Improving airflow helps reduce moisture buildup and supports long-term drying conditions.
+Improving airflow helps reduce moisture buildup and supports long-term dry conditions.

 Cabinets Installed on Exterior Walls